Bring care to life.

 Empathy is not easy when we feel rejected by the other party, or when there is conflict.
 However, it remains a critical skill required of professionals in almost all meaningful health care interactions.
 The Trauma-informed Empathy toolkit is published as an open-source set of tools to support empathy skills development from a neurobiological perspective.

 While many health professionals associate empathy with active listening, listening alone doesn’t ensure understanding.
 Behind empathy are a set of critical skills (e.g. presence, safety and belonging) which open minds to deeper connection.
 Our goal in creating these tools was to utilize the emerging science of connection to improve the quality of clinical interactions.

 In 1859, Florence Nightingale founded modern nursing with a simplistic but evocative book.
 Her Notes on Nursing forged a new vision for the profession, bringing basic care back to the forefront of health.
 ConsortiaCare.ca was also founded with the bold idea of providing care that is equally evocative, bringing an attitude of discovery back to home nursing care.

 Our vital signs

-Innovative home care streams to support complex care needs.
+Innovative home care streams to redefine home nursing care.

 Percent of patients discharged from home care within 3 months.

 Average time to next available visit after initial phone call.

-Why not call a nurse to discuss some options available to help you recover at home?
+Why not call a nurse to discuss how you are living with health concerns?
 Get in touch when it’s convenient for you, and let us look into a range of care options for your particular health question.

 Other care options are also available in the Edmonton area.